GrandpaBond/trymeters/README.md

 ```package
 morse=github:grandpabond/pxt-meter
 ```
-#Meter - Adding values to your project!
+#meter - Adding values to your project!

 Many microbit projects are about taking measurements.
 The datalogger extension lets you make a historical record of your measurements, but your project can be brought to life by adding a real-time visual indicator.